iotaledger/documentation/getting-started/1.2/accounts/overview.md

 Unlike a bank, your seed is not stored by anyone in an IOTA network apart from you.
 You are the only owner of your seed.
 This makes IOTA decentralized and also makes your identity pseudonymous.

 :::info: Why pseudonymous?
-Due to the public nature of the Tangle, some public data in transactions could be used to find out someone's identity.
+Due to the public nature of the Tangle, some public data in messages could be used to find out someone's identity.
 :::

 To prove to nodes that you do indeed own an address, you must use cryptography to create digital signatures that prove that you also own the seed.